RedstoneDave/My-Language/README.md

 - `fesama`
   - `ma` indecates the genetive case (ie. belonging)
-  - e.g. `fesama kasazu udaz` means “Human's legs are long”, in which “leg” is the subject and the topic.
+  - e.g. `fesama kasazu udaz` means “Human’s legs are long”, in which “leg” is the subject and the topic.
 - `fesanuva`
   - `-nuva` after a noun transforms it into an adjective, meaning “like ...” or say “-(l)y” as in “friendly”
   - Examples will be given in the section about adjectives.